 - EAP 100 and EAP 101 are taken together.
 These are academic credit-bearing courses that may count as breadth electives in some Capilano University programs.
 Check the for more information.

-- International students must pay tuition.
+- International students must pay tuition and fees.

-- All students must pay incidental fees.
+- All students will pay for textbooks.